heitzmann/gdspy/README.md

 python setup.py install
 ```

-Gdspy can also be installed with _pip_:
+Gdspy can also be installed with [pip](https://docs.python.org/3/installing/):

 ```sh
 pip install gdspy
 ```

-If you have the source files:

 Windows users will need a development environment to compile the boolean extension module (automatically performed by the install command above).